MikeSchiessl/ln-logs/README.md

 ## Getting started

+We recommend to use a separate user, dedicated to this CLI.

-Create a READ-ONLY API Token in Cloud Manager.
+Under the Linode user of your choice, create a READ-ONLY Linode API Token in Cloud Manager, with access to all scopes.
+For more info check out [Manage personal access tokens](https://techdocs.akamai.com/cloud-computing/docs/manage-personal-access-tokens).

 Create an INI configuration file (by default we use `~/.edgerc`)

 ```INI